The Bankrate promise

 1. Determine if you qualify for 0 percent financing

-If the automaker offers this incentive, you need to be a well-qualified borrower.
+If the manufacturer or dealer offers this incentive, you need to be a well-qualified borrower.
 This typically means excellent credit — you are more likely to qualify if your score is above 780.
 Check your credit score before you apply to see if you meet the minimum requirement.

 Without excellent credit, you may not be eligible for 0 percent APR.
-In this case, finding a different lender and opting for the rebate is your best option.
+And in fact, many manufacturers are now offering low interest rate deals rather than 0 percent.
+In this case, finding a lender that offers a similar rate and opting for the rebate is your best option.

 2. Find out how much the rebate covers

-Before deciding, find out exactly how the money will be applied to your purchase.
+Before deciding, find out exactly how the rebate will be applied to your purchase.
 In some states, the money may actually be deducted from the vehicle’s purchase price before taxes are calculated.
-This can be particularly beneficial because by reducing the car’s sale price, the rebate has the added benefit of reducing the taxes you pay on the purchase.
+This gives the rebate an added benefit of reducing the taxes you pay on the purchase.
 The key is to find out in advance exactly what the rebate covers.

 3. Calculate the cost of both options